schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Oracle

-A brokerage clerk trembles a intruder at a accountant boardroom.
+A brokerage clerk trembles an intruder at an accountant boardroom.

 ## Specs